What’s not to love about Italy? The food, the wine, the history—it’s no wonder people can’t get enough of la bella Italia.

 The half-moon-shaped village of Portofino is the definition of picturesque.
 With pastel architecture, colorful flowers, azure water, and charming shops and cafes lining the harbor, Portofino makes it hard not to fall in love with it at first sight.

-Spend the day swimming in the Ligurian Sea, and enjoy a leisurely walk around the town’s downtown piazzetta, where you can sip on a Bellini or grab a refreshing sorbetto (sorbet).
+Spend the day swimming in one of the best beaches in Portofino, and enjoy a leisurely walk around the town’s downtown piazzetta, where you can sip on a Bellini or grab a refreshing sorbetto (sorbet).
 For some unforgettable views of the coast, take a short hike up to the Portofino Lighthouse, or stop by the Castello Brown, a 16th-century castle perched atop a hill.

 If you’re a certified diver, you won’t want to miss heading underwater in nearby San Fruttuoso, where a large statue of Jesus Christ awaits 55 feet below the surface.